 Success Story 2

 In Humanities, while learning about climate zones, students built their knowledge by reading together in their respective groups.
 Further, they interacted in their groups to discuss and record important information to be shared with the rest of their classmates.
-The exercise gave students a context to engage constructively in creating and sharing their learning through Google slide presentations.
-This was followed by a live presentation by each group wherein each member shared information about the climate zone they researched about.

 Success Story 3

 In Maths, students created their own word problems and improved upon them based on peer feedback.
 Through this collaborative task, students got an opportunity to develop their mathematical language and reasoning.

 Ramayana in Lockdown has been a successful virtual event this session where the students of Year 3 presented the story of Ramayana through dance, drama, music and news reporting skills.

 Success Story 5